Leptogenesis from spontaneous symmetry breaking during inflation: Introduction

 The paper is organized as the follows.
-In Section~\ref{Sec. sym_breaking}, we briefly review the single-field inflation with symmetry breaking motivated by the heavy-lifting mechanism.
-We consider in Section~\ref{Sec.
-Higgs_relax} the Higgs evolution during reheating with one example for the ``free-fall relaxation'' and one for the ``forced relaxation.''
-After clarifying our set up for the reheating process, we apply initial conditions from the forced relaxation and show a successful leptogenesis in Section~\ref{Sec. leptogenesis}.
+In Section~\ref{Sec. sym_breaking}, we briefly review the single-field inflation with a symmetry breaking motivated by the heavy-lifting mechanism.
+In Section~\ref{Sec.
+Higgs_relax}, we discuss the Higgs evolution during reheating and consider one example of a ``free-fall relaxation'' and an example of the ``forced relaxation.''
+After clarifying our set up for the reheating process, we apply the initial conditions from the forced relaxation and describe a successful leptogenesis in Section~\ref{Sec. leptogenesis}.
 Finally, we give our conclusions in Section~\ref{Sec. conclusion}.